7tps/desktop-music-player/README.md

 ### Option 1: Download Pre-built Executable (Windows)
 Windows users can download the pre-built `MP3 Player.exe` file from the releases section and run it directly - no installation required.

+Mac users can download the pre-built `MP3 Player.dmg` file from the releases section and run it directly - no installation required.

 ### Option 2: Build from Source
 1. **Clone or download** this project
 2. **Install dependencies**: